Columbia College Chicago Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Columbia, approximately 67% of students took out student loans averaging $7,956 a year.
 That adds up to $31,824 over four years for those students.

 The student loan default rate at Columbia is 9.4%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Columbia Graduates Make?students who graduate with a bachelor's degree from Columbia make about $34,400 a year during their first few years of employment after graduation.
-This is about 14% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do Columbia Graduates Make?bachelor's degree recipients from Columbia make around $34,400 per year during the early years of their employment.
+Unfortunately, this is 14% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Columbia College Chicago